vivekongithub/etracking/README.md

-##This module will provide all apis exposed by etracking module
+#This module will provide all apis exposed by etracking module
+##APIS
+### /api/users  : get all users